-Good conduct, civility, and a devotion to the common good are important pillars of a Catholic university like Assumption University.
-Behavior of students in and out of the classroom is expected to reflect the Christian value of respect for the rights of others.
-Students who infringe on the rights of others may be asked to leave our community.
+Good conduct, civility, and honor are important pillars of a Catholic college like Assumption College where students, faculty, administration and staff join together voluntarily as a community of scholars in a residential setting.
+Behavior of students in and out of the classroom is expected to reflect the Christian value of respect for the rights of others, including the right to study, to sleep and to personal safety.
+Students who infringe on the rights of others may be asked to leave our residential community.
+The College views the education of students to be a partnership with students and their parents/guardians and ask that all understand and agree to the following as a supplemental statement to the student handbook, athletic handbook, and College catalog.

-Concisely stated, students are expected to respect and abide by all University policies, local, Commonwealth and federal laws.
-Failure to do so may result in disciplinary outcomes.
+Concisely stated, students are expected to respect and abide by all College policies, local, Commonwealth and federal laws.
+Failure to do so may result in a range of points, statuses and/or disciplinary sanctions.